teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 ## Adding Goods and Services

-Now we come to yet another page of complicated warnings.
+Over the next several steps, you will be describing your goods or services.
 Click "Add Goods/Services."
-This will take us to a separate page  for selecting appropriate goods and services.
+This will take us to a separate page for finding and selecting the goods and services.

 <a href="/images/tm-app/5-add-goods.png"><img src="/images/tm-app/5-add-goods.png" class="big-image"></a>